etwitmyer/EmailGPT-Page/content/post/about.en.md

 ---
 title: "About"
-date: 2025-02-23
+date: 2025-04-26
 draft: false
 ---

-# Welcome to ConexUs 👥✨
+# Welcome to EmailGPT 📬✨
-**Your smart contact management solution**
+**Your smart assistant for managing complex email threads**

-## 🚀 What is ConexUs?
+## 🚀 What is EmailGPT?
-ConexUs is a modern, AI-powered **contact management tool** designed to help individuals and professionals stay effortlessly connected.
+EmailGPT is a Chrome Extension that **summarizes, organizes, and enhances Gmail threads** to help users manage overwhelming email chains.
 It helps you:

-✅ **Track and manage relationships** with automatic reminders
-✅ **Prepare for meetings** with AI-generated conversation summaries
-✅ **Convert voice memos into notes** instantly
-✅ **Sync contacts across devices** and calendars seamlessly

-With ConexUs, you’ll never lose touch with the people who matter most.
+✅ **Summarize entire conversations** into concise highlights
+✅ **Break down** each message with repetitive content filtered out
+✅ **Highlight action items and requests** automatically
+✅ **Suggest smart replies** using AI integration

+Stay informed, make decisions faster, and reply with confidence — all within Gmail.

 ---

 ## 🛠️ Built With
-This site was created using **[Hugo](https://gohugo.io/)**, a **fast and flexible static site generator**, and the **Hugo Bootstrap Theme** by [Filipe Carneiro](https://github.com/filipecarneiro/hugo-bootstrap-theme).
+This landing page was created using **[Hugo](https://gohugo.io/)**, a **fast and flexible static site generator**, and the **Hugo Bootstrap Theme** by [Filipe Carneiro](https://github.com/filipecarneiro/hugo-bootstrap-theme).

 ### 🌟 Special Thanks
-A big thank you to the **open-source community** and contributors to Hugo and Bootstrap, whose work made this project possible!
+A big thank you to the **open-source community** and the contributors behind Hugo, Bootstrap, and the AI technology that powers our app!

 ---

-## 💡 About the Creator
+## 💡 About the Creators
+**Emma Twitmyer, Allen Liu, Lisa Ayisi-Ahwireng, and Luna Chen**
-**Emma Twitmyer** is passionate about **technology, UX design, and efficient digital solutions**.
-This project was developed as part of a software engineering course to explore the power of **static site generators, GitHub Pages, and AI-driven tools**.
+are passionate about **technology, user experience, and productivity tools**.
+This project was developed as part of a software engineering course to explore the intersection of **AI and communication workflows**.

+---

+# 📈 Our Vision for EmailGPT

+**Problem:**
+Long email chains are hard to follow, especially when new people are added midway.
+Critical information gets buried under pleasantries, repeated quotes, and unrelated messages.

+**Solution:**
+EmailGPT automatically provides:

+- ✍️ **A high-level summary** of the entire conversation
+- 🧩 **A message-by-message breakdown**, extracting only meaningful content
+- 📋 **Action item detection** and tracking
+- 🤖 **Suggested responses**, powered by ChatGPT

+All inside an elegant, easy-to-use overlay on Gmail.

+---

+## 🎯 Why EmailGPT?

+- **Save Time:** Instantly see the important parts without reading every word
+- **Reduce Noise:** Filter out greetings, sign-offs, and redundancy
+- **Boost Productivity:** Respond faster with AI-suggested replies
+- **Stay Organized:** Clearly track outstanding tasks and action items

+---

+## 📚 Learn More

+To explore full user stories, technical notes, and future feature ideas, visit our project documentation or contact the team!

-*Built with ❤️ by Emma Twitmyer & the Hugo Bootstrap Theme [team](https://github.com/filipecarneiro/hugo-bootstrap-theme/graphs/contributors).*
+*Built with ❤️ by the EmailGPT Team.*